 On the other hand, not all military airfields are active Space-A hubs, so you will have to do some research to figure where you could originate your travel.
 If you don’t know which bases near you have Space-A flights, you can start by looking at this list of locations worldwide that may have Space-A opportunities.

 After you’ve found the bases closest to you, begin studying their flight schedules, which most passenger terminals post on slides via their respective Facebook pages.
-You can find a list of passenger terminal Facebook pages on the lower right side of the AMC website.
+You can find a list of passenger terminal Facebook pages on the AMC website.

 In most cases, terminals post flight schedules a maximum of 72 hours in advance.
 Exceptions include certain Naval bases, which may share a week’s worth of missions, and schedules for Patriot Express flights.
 Terminals that have Patriot Express flights post schedules for an entire calendar month.
 The schedule is usually available a few days before the end of the month for the following month (for example, the April schedule will be available in the last few days of March).